 The University of Haifa reserves the right to change and or cancel any program up until one month before the start of that specific program.

 Prices for courses are also subject to change from one academic year to another.
-Therefore, participant invoices are subject to change in accordance to new prices.
+Therefore, participant payment statements are subject to change in accordance to new prices.